Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Longitudinal Datasets

 \subsection{Questionnaires and Survey Data}

-We extract affect aggregates by querying an LLM with existing survey questionnaires and we compare our results to publicly available survey data that was collected using the same questions.
+We extract affect aggregates by querying an LLM with existing survey questionnaires and compare our results to publicly available survey data that was collected using the same questions.
 The survey data was collected from a British online panel with a target population of all British adults aged 18+~\cite{yougov_panel_2024}.
-The panel provider uses active sampling and post-survey adjustment weights on age, gender, social class, region, and level of education.
+The panel provider uses active sampling and post-survey adjustment weights based on age, gender, social class, region, and level of education.

-\paragraph{Britain's Mood, Measured Weekly} To extract collective emotions, we use the question developed by \citet{yougov_britains_2024}: \begin{quote} Broadly speaking, which of the following best describe your mood and/or how you have felt in the past week? \end{quote} This question uses a multi-code answer scale, i.e., multiple of the following answer options can be selected: `happy', `sad', `energetic', `apathetic', `inspired', `frustrated', `optimistic', `stressed', `content', `bored', `lonely', and `scared'.
-We exclude the instructions on how to answer as well as the answer options `other' and `don't know' from our setup, as these are tailored to human survey response behavior.
-We assess our results by comparing them with aggregate survey data gathered from the above described British panel on the same question.
+\paragraph{Britain's Mood, Measured Weekly} To extract collective emotions, we use the question developed by \citet{yougov_britains_2024}: \begin{quote} Broadly speaking, which of the following best describe your mood and/or how you have felt in the past week? \end{quote} This question uses a multicode answer scale, that is, multiple of the following answer options can be selected: `happy', `sad', `energetic', `apathetic', `inspired', `frustrated', `optimistic', `stressed', `content', `bored', `lonely', and `scared'.
+We assess our results by comparing them with aggregate survey data gathered from the aforementioned British panel on the same question.
 Survey data is available in weekly waves as aggregates over 1890 to 2081 participants per wave.